canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q2/QuestionText.md

 Your `Lightbulb` class must have the following requirements:

 - Attributes:
-    - Note that all attributes should not be visible from another class
+    - None of the attributes should be visible from another class
     - A _static_ `int` called **voltage**.
 This represents the voltage of the all `Lightbulb` objects, and should be set initially to 100 without having to call the constructor.
     - A `String` called **type**